bb220/markdown-to-pdf-viewer/README.md

 - **Live Reload**: Automatically updates the browser when you save changes to `resume.md`
 - **PDF Export**: One-click PDF file generation
-- **Text-Based PDF**: Creates an ATS friendly text-based PDF file with crisp rendering.
+- **Text-Based PDF**: Creates an ATS friendly vector PDF file with crisp rendering.
 No rasterizing.

 ## Prerequisites